Best Fonts for Email: Usage Tips and Tricks

 You choose the one you like and use it across all emails so that your newsletters are always legible and brand consistent.

-We recommend that you set serif fonts and their sizes when only start designing your email template — the settings will be applied to the entire email.
+We recommend that you set serif fonts and their sizes when only starting designing your email template — the settings will be applied to the entire email.
 This will save you a large amount of time as it will prevent you from the necessity to set fonts for every part of your emails.

 Did you know that Stripo allows setting different font sizes for mobile and desktop devices?
 For instance, you use 14px for emails opened on desktops and 16 pixels for mobile devices.